Diaphone: History

-The diaphone horn was based directly on the organ stop of the same name invented by Robert Hope-Jones, creator of the Wurlitzer organ.
+The diaphone horn was based directly on the organ stop of the same name invented by Robert Hope-Jones, creator of the theatre organ.
 Hope-Jones' design was based on a piston that was closed only at its bottom end and had slots, perpendicular to its axis, cut through its sides; the slotted piston moved within a similarly slotted cylinder.
 Outside of the cylinder was a reservoir of high-pressure air.
 Initially, high-pressure air would be admitted behind the piston, pushing it forward.
 When the slots of the piston aligned with those of the cylinder, air passed into the piston, making a sound and pushing the piston back to its starting position, whence the cycle would repeat.
 A modification of Hope-Jones' design was patented by John Pell Northey, head of the Northey Co.
 Ltd. of Toronto, Ontario, Canada, which manufactured pumps and small gasoline engines.
 Northey added a secondary compressed air supply to the piston in order to power it during both its forward and reverse strokes and thus create an even more powerful sound.
 The entire horn apparatus was driven by a compressor.

 To manufacture the new equipment, Northey set up the Diaphone Signal Co. at Toronto in 1903.
 It manufactured a range of diaphone models: the large "Type F", which created a tone of about 250 Hz, found worldwide use as a fog signal, especially in lighthouses.
 The mechanism of the diaphone created a noticeable low-frequency "grunt" at the end of each note produced, caused by the piston decelerating as the air supply was cut.
 As this low-frequency sound could carry farther, Northey's son Rodney redesigned the "Type F" model to sustain the second low tone, creating the familiar two-tone fog signal, commonly used in lighthouses and lightvessels in the United States and Canada (as well as in a famous series of radio commercials for Lifebuoy soap).
 This version, known as the "Improved Type F" or later as the "F2T", was particularly common in installations on the West Coast of the United States and in lightvessels.
 Installations in Europe generally used single-tone diaphones.